ceramicnetwork/.github/OVERVIEW.md

 Using Ceramic Service policies almost any type of services can be represented.
 Some examples of this include Payments, Data hosting, Indexing, etc. Adding a service to ceramic allows it to be used in a user centric way.
 Services can be enabled per user and apps can route to different services though the users identity.

-> Learn more about policies [here](https://github.com/ceramicnetwork/specs/blob/master/doctypes/policy.md).
+> Learn more about policies [here](https://github.com/ceramicnetwork/specs/blob/master/doctypes/policy.md) or see examples [here](https://github.com/ceramicnetwork/specs/blob/master/doctypes/policy.md#examples).

 #### Policy Templates
 Here are some example templates to give you an idea of what's possible with policies, but you can always create your own based on your use case.